-Rachel Campbell became the New River Valley Organizer in October of 2021.
+Rachel Campbell became the Pulaski Organizer in October of 2021.
 She grew up in Hanover County and then lived in the Richmond Area for a number of years before moving to Pulaski in 2020.
 “I am so happy I made that decision,” she says.
 “The region has so much to offer — scenic views, great food, and most importantly, incredible people.”

 Rachel chose to join Virginia Organizing because, “I really appreciate and respect that it is a statewide organization that doesn’t just focus on the big three areas of Virginia.
 We also organize in smaller and less populated areas, and it’s really the community leading the chapters.
 I transitioned into the field of organizing as a way to do my part in creating a more equitable and sustainable society for children to thrive in.”